 Before the arrival of a baby, many couples practice parenting with a beloved pet.
 So how do you introduce a new baby into the mix?
 Experts agree that parents can ensure the safety of both baby and animal by following basic rules of animal behavior.

-Denise Stringfellow, a Certified Pet Dog Trainer and owner of Issaquah-based Riverdog Canine Coaching, says that "almost all dogs will naturally treat young children as littermates, and will at some point attempt to mouth them, chase them, play-bite them and all the other social games that young puppies play.
+Denise Stringfellow, a Certified Pet Dog Trainer and owner of Issaquah-based Riverdog Canine Coaching, said that "almost all dogs will naturally treat young children as littermates, and will at some point attempt to mouth them, chase them, play-bite them and all the other social games that young puppies play."

-Leslie Wise, manager of public relations and marketing for the Humane Society for Seattle/King County, teaches a class through the Humane Society on safely introducing existing pets to a new baby.
-"It is natural animal behavior for pets, especially dogs, to want to explore this new family member," Wise says.
+Leslie Wise, past Seattle Humane staffer, taught a class on safely introducing existing pets to a new baby.
+"It is natural animal behavior for pets, especially dogs, to want to explore this new family member," Wise said.
 "In preparing for this, we always encourage folks to get their animals up to date on all vaccinations prior to baby's arrival and even consider a dental cleaning.
 Additionally, folks should take the time to regularly trim their pets' toenails."

-Wise encourages parents to set up "safe zones" for their pets.
+Wise encouraged parents to set up "safe zones" for their pets.
 "This is a place where the pet can retreat if it no longer wants to be part of the activity around the baby.
-And it needs to be a place that the baby can't access, especially as baby turns into mobile toddler," she adds.
+And it needs to be a place that the baby can't access, especially as baby turns into a mobile toddler," she added.

-Some pets, Wise notes, do not bond with the new family member to the extent that parents hope.
-"If a pet chooses to steer clear of the baby, we encourage folks to let him do that," she says.
+Some pets, Wise noted, do not bond with the new family member to the extent that parents hope.
+"If a pet chooses to steer clear of the baby, we encourage folks to let him do that," she said.
 "It is likely that, in time, the pet will come around on his own, but even if he doesn't, he shouldn't be forced to interact with the baby."

 Thinking about getting a new dog before the baby arrives?
-Most parents look for a particular breed based on its "child-friendly reputation," but Wise says that there are other factors to consider.
-"Pit bulls, rottweilers and Dobermans tend to get a bad reputation due to how they're seen in the media," she says.
-"But most often, it is how animals are treated and trained that determine their personalities."
+Most parents look for a particular breed based on its "child-friendly reputation," but Wise said that there are other factors to consider.
+"Pit bulls, rottweilers and Dobermans tend to get a bad reputation due to how they're seen in the media," she said.
+"But most often, it is how animals are treated and trained that determines their personalities."